Narayanan-info/Fuzzdir_X/Readme.md

 ---

-`FuzzdirX` is a Advance Open Redirect Vulnerability Scanner tool that returns valid vulnerable poc for vulnerable websites, using Active online sources.
-It has a simple, modular architecture and is optimized for speed. `FuzzdirX` is built for doing one thing only - Active Advance Open Scanning, and it does that very well, and it will be genrated posibale to vulnerabile and vulnerabile url's `OUTPUT` are saved on you'r tool directory.
+`FuzzdirX` is a Advance & Powerful Directory Fuzzer Suite that returns a valid directory with the status code and saves it into your tool directory Ffile called `OUTPUT` , using Active Online Sources.
+It has a simple, modular architecture and is optimised for speed. `FuzzdirX` is built for doing one thing only: - Advance & Powerful Directory Fuzzing, and it does that very well.

 The Active model guarantees speed and stealthiness that can be leveraged by both penetration testers and bug bounty hunters alike.